secretstartups/handbook/product/ux/design-sprint/index.html.md

 * Share the Google Drive folder with them
 * Add them to the Slack channel you've created
-* Provide a link to the RDS's Mural board.
+* Provide a link to the RDS's Figjam board.

 This should all be done at least 1 week before the Remote Design Sprint is scheduled to begin.